-NOTE: New to VictorOps?
+NOTE: New to Splunk On-Call?
 A great place to get acquainted with the platform is through our User Training documentation, found here.
 Once you familiarize yourself with your User permissions, come back to this article to learn about your increased responsibilities as a Team Admin.

 Your Role as a Team Admin